Lakes of northern italy

 A cycling holiday destination

-At LNI BT, our goal is to help you to make your cycling experience easy, smooth and adventurous in the Italian and Swiss Lake District through offering of guided and self guided cycling experiences, women's cycling camps, private tours and info for rides on your own.
+At LNI BT, our mission is to make your cycling experience in the Italian and Swiss Lake District easy, smooth, and adventurous.
+We offer a full range of services, including guided and self-guided tours, women’s cycling camps, digital route packs, and professional guides to act as your "human GPS."

-The Lake District offers pleasant cycling terrains for everyone, from road cyclists wanting a flat and leisurely ride to the intermediete or advanced road cyclists in search of more challenging cycling adventures.
-It has a network of rides ready to blow your mind.
+The Lake District offers the perfect terrain for every rider—from those seeking a flat, leisurely spin to intermediate and advanced cyclists in search of challenging alpine adventures.
+Our network of roads is designed to blow your mind.

-The Lakes are best enjoyed from April through to June and from mid-August through to October, but here the climate makes it possible to go cycling almost all year round.
+• When to visit: The lakes are at their best from April to June and from mid-August to October.
+However, the local microclimate is so mild that cycling is possible almost all year round.

-We are located on the border between Southern Switzerland and Northern Italy at the foot of the Alps.
-It's a perfect location for a cycling holiday due to a huge number of roads suitable for cyclists and a climate that’s mild most of the year round.
+• Our Location: We are perfectly situated on the border between Southern Switzerland and Northern Italy, at the foot of the Alps.
+This area is a cyclist's paradise, boasting a vast network of bike-friendly roads and a climate that remains pleasant for most of the year.

 We often get asked info regarding: